emsig/emg3d/docs/usage.rst

 Related ecosystem
 -----------------

-The hard dependencies for emg3d are with ``numpy``, ``scipy``, ``numba``, and ``empymod`` comparably low.
-However, emg3d is, as such, "only" a solver.
-It does not contain fancy grid- nor model-creation routines or plotting functions.
-There exist other packages which do that much better.

 To create advanced meshes it is recommended to use `discretize
 <https://discretize.simpeg.xyz>`_ from the SimPEG framework.
 It also comes with